stanwmusic/wp-tevko-responsive-images/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 2.2.0 =
+* The mandatory sizes attribute is now included on all images
+* Updated to Picturefill v2.3.0
+* Extensive documentation included in readme
+* Integrated testing with Travis CLI
+* Check if wp.media exists before running JS
+* Account for rounding variance when matching ascpect ratios

 = 2.1.1 =
 * Adding in wp-tevko-responsive-images.js after file not found to be in WordPress repository
 * Adjusts the aspect ratio check in tevkori_get_srcset_array() to account for rounding variance